hstoklosa/twitter-clone/README.md

     mongodb          mongo                       "docker-entrypoint.sh mongod"                            mongodb          2 hours ago    Up 9 minutes (unhealthy)   127.0.0.1:27017->27017/tcp
     nginx-proxy      nginxproxy/nginx-proxy      "/app/docker-entrypoint.sh forego start -r"              nginx-proxy      2 months ago   Up 9 minutes               0.0.0.0:80->80/tcp, :::80->80/tcp, 0.0.0.0:443->443/tcp, :::443->443/tcp
     ```

+3. Build the images and run containers for the application.

+    **Note**: Incompatible with docker-compose version less than v3.5

+    ```
+    docker compose --env-file .env.production -f docker-compose.prod.yml build --no-cache

+    docker compose --env-file .env.production -f docker-compose.prod.yml up -d
+    ```

+    > **_Memory_**: If you don't have enough memory on a machine (such as a VPS) to build the production images, consider setting up swap memory.
+[Here's a guide](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04) on how to do it.

+    3.1.
+Check the status of the containers from `docker-compose.prod.yml`

     **Second Layer of Services (Production App):**